How Long To Boil Corn On The Cob

 Older or less fresh corn may require a slightly longer cooking time to become tender.
 Cooking times can vary widely, but aim for about 9 to 12 minutes or until the kernels are tender.

-Preserving leftover corn on the cob is straightforward, ensuring you can relish this delicious treat for another meal.
+Corn on the cob can be stored away to relish at a later time.
 Here's how to store corn on the cob properly:

 Once you've relished your freshly cooked corn on the cob, let any leftovers cool to room temperature.
 If you find it more convenient or plan to use the corn kernels for other dishes, consider removing them from the cob before storage.
 To accomplish this, stand the cooked cob on its end and utilize a sharp knife to slice it down, separating the kernels from the cob.
 You can store the kernels in a separate container if desired.